DirectOutput/DirectOutput/Documentation/61_FX_BuiltIn.md

 \subsubsection DirectOutput_FX_MatrixFX_AnalogAlphaMatrixBitmapAnimationEffect_BitmapWidth BitmapWidth

-The width of the the part of the bitmap which is to be displayed.
+The width in pixels of the the part of the bitmap which is to be displayed. -1 selects the fully width resp. the remaining width from the BitMapLeft position.